nikolalazarevic011/React-meetups/README.md

 <b>📝 reactMeetups.js 📝 </b>

-Simple webiste to help fellow React Devs to meetup for a coffee.
+Webiste to help fellow React Devs to meetup for a coffee.

 https://react-meetups-63f4a7.netlify.app/